EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates a buffer storage that gives water to the soil when the soil dries up; while the soil gives water to the buffer when the soil is wet but the buffer low
+Delayed/Buffer storage that gives water to the soil when the soil is dry and receives water from the soil when the buffer is low.

 **Parameters**
 - **Fields**